shoov/test-example/README.md

 1. Login to (Shoov)[http://shoov.gizra.com] and copy/ paste the code from on the My account page, in order to get your access token
 1. ``npm install``

+Note that currently the Pull Request functionality isn't deployed yet.

 ## Providers

 For local testing use phantomJs ``phantomjs --webdriver=4444``